Axe & Answered may receive some form of compensation from the links on this page, at no extra charge to you. Learn more.

 Splitting wood is a relatively simple process.
 With a little preparation and the right tool, you can be splitting logs and making your own firewood in no time.

-Just make sure to always follow safety protocols and you’ll have a a fulfilling and fruitful wood-splitting experience.
+Just make sure to always follow safety protocols and you’ll have a a fulfilling and fruitful wood-splitting experience, and if this just seems like way too much manual labor, consider getting a gas or electric powered log splitter instead.